AaronGS1999/Drosophila_Tensorflow/README.md

   <img src="https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/main/images/drive_setting.png">
 </p>

-Finally you must check that the content of the variable "training_path" and that of "validation_path" corresponds to the paths of your files.
+Then, you must check that the content of the variable "training_path" and that of "validation_path" corresponds to the paths of your files.
 With the variable "tflite_filename" you can set the name of the .tflite file that will be generated after training:

  <p align="center">
   <img src="https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/main/images/path_setting.png">
 </p>

+Now you will have to choose the model you want to train.
+You can do this in the following part of the code:

+      spec = model_spec.get('efficientdet_lite2')

+In our case we have used the efficientdet_lite2 model because it meets the necessary precision requirements and in an acceptable time.
+You can change the model by changing the number "2" to 0, 1, 2, 3, and 4.
+The lower the number, the faster the model will make inferences, but will generally achieve lower accuracy values.
+You should assess which model is best for you to use based on your dataset.
+Also slower but more accurate models will have a bigger impact on the resources that Google colab allows you to use.

+After this, it only remains to adjust two variables, the number of epochs and the batch_size.

+     batch_size: Number of photos it takes at a time to train the network each time.
+If the number is 4, the photos will be passed 4 by 4 until all the photos of the dataset are passed

+     epochs: Number of times the entire dataset passes through the AI during training

+You can do this setting in the following line of code:

+     model = object_detector.create(training_data, model_spec=spec, epochs=120, batch_size=16, train_whole_model=True, validation_data=validation_data)

+In our case, the best results are achieved with a number of epochs = 120 and a batch_size = 16.
+Note that a very high number of epochs can cause overfitting and make the model not generalize well and that a higher number of batch_sizes can improve model accuracy but will have a larger impact on google colab resources and may exceed the GPU memory limit.

+At this time you are ready to run the cells sequentially using the play icon to the left of each cell.
+As a result you will get a .tflite file where the trained model is saved

+Note: you cannot skip any cells.
+If this happens, the code will not work and you will have to restart the environment and execute each cell sequentially again.

+After training, the model is evaluated before and after it is exported to a .tflite model.
+You will see these results directly in the google colab notebook and you should pay attention that the values do not differ too much.
+If this happens, something strange has happened in the training or export process and you will need to adjust your training and validation files and repeat the process.

 ---